EnzoRodighero/PP_2025/README.md

 -----------
 Ao clonar ou baixar este projeto do GitHub, é possível que você encontre o seguinte erro ao tentar compilar ou executar no Visual Studio:

-Couldn't process file Views\Frm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+"Couldn't process file Views\Frm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file."

-Couldn't process file Views\FrmPrincipal.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+"Couldn't process file Views\FrmPrincipal.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file."

 Esse erro acontece porque o Windows aplica uma marca de segurança chamada "Mark of the Web" (MOTW) em arquivos baixados da internet.
 Essa marca impede que o Visual Studio processe corretamente arquivos como .resx, .csproj e outros.